 Hi, my name is Tommi Mäklin.
 I’m currently

-working towards a PhD in the trinity of Bayesian statistics,
+working towards a PhD in computer science (computational biology, Bayesian statistics,

 Institute for Information Technology of the University of